puppetlabs/puppet-docs/source/guides/install_puppet/install_windows.markdown

 #### `PUPPET_AGENT_ACCOUNT_USER`

 Which Windows user account the puppet agent service should use.
-This is important if puppet agent will need to access files on UNC shares, since the default `LocalService` account cannot access these network resources.
+This is important if puppet agent will need to access files on UNC shares, since the default `LocalSystem` account cannot access these network resources.

 * This user account **must already exist,** and may be a local or domain user.
 (The installer will allow domain users even if they have not accessed this machine before.)
 * If the user isn't already a local administrator, the installer will add it to the `Administrators` group.